I am a mixed genre Fujifilm and 35mm photographer based in the UK on Dorset’s Jurassic Coast.

 Following this, I spent a short but invaluable time at Battersea Park Studios with the renowned advertising and editorial photographer Ray Massey.

 I regularly undertake commissions and my photography has been chosen for publications both here in the UK and overseas, as well as being featured on TV.
-I have also been assigned as the photographer for events and film.
+I have also been assigned as the stills photographer for events and film.